alexanderganderson/alexanderganderson.github.io/_posts/2015-12-03-python_dev_environment.markdown

 In many situations, it is important to get comfortable with the terminal.
 The main commands that I have found to be useful are `ls, cd, clear, mv`.
 Also it is important to understand the way files are structured and what is in your `~/.bash_profile`.
 I found [linux-tutorial] to be useful (both the website and the book).

+Additionally, I have found it to be useful to use zsh (see [oh-my-zsh] for more information).
+The most useful feature of this terminal is that tab complete is not case-sensitive.
+It is relatively easy to install on other computers as well.

+One more advanced feature that you can do is to define aliases for terminal for commands that you type frequently.
+An easy way to see what aliases you should define is to look at your terminal history.

 # Python Installation

 The easiest method to install python is to use anaconda python distribution.